 The operator of union will be denoted by the sign and will be defined as follows:

-xy=def ɩz|w((wPP;x˅wPP;ywIP;z)
+xy def ɩz|w((wPP;x˅wPP;ywIP;z)

 We can also denote it by the conventional sign of sum, the (ordinary) sigma, .
 Let us define:

-(x,y,….) =def xy…
+(x,y,…) def xy…

 When serving as predicate, this relation is often named underlap.
 It will be denoted by the letters UL and will be defined as follows: